rymurr/tfl_track/README.md

 TODO
 ----

-1. finish midnight jobs
-1. need a good setup for hdf5 file...should add some meta data, compress, index etc
 1. start doing summaries of trains and look for patterns
 1. lots of general data exploration, need to understand the dataset
 1. Ways to view, plot, graph, visualize the data. (see below)